VidunderGunder/ml-ady-report/README.md

 **Autonomy by vehicle manufacturers**: Some manufacturers have begun introducing autonomy in newer vehicles.
 MLAdy can work on market segments slow to adopt change or retrofit old vehicles to reduce waste, but these are likely fading opportunities.
 A more sustainable approach as the retrofit market closes, may be developing technology in cooperation with the manufacturers.

+**If all else fails...**

+If the project is not a commercial success, the competence and know-how can be transferred to other students, projects and university courses.

 ### Benefit to Society and Sustainability

 **Possible upsides**: